norvkab/emediate-responsive-wp-plugin/README.md

 `erwpBreakPointChange` — Called each time the client has entered a new break point.
 This happens when you change the size of the browser window or when you change rotation of a tablet.

-`erwpShouldHideAd` - The plugin will check if the HTML of an ad contains <!-- no matching campaign --> to determine if the ad should be hidden.
+`erwpShouldHideAd` — The plugin will check if the HTML of an ad contains <!-- no matching campaign --> to determine if the ad should be hidden.
 This event makes it possible to do more checks against the HTML content of the add.
 If you return true from this callback the add will become hidden.

-`erwpAdRemoved` - This event is called every time an ad becomes hidden.
+`erwpAdHidden` — This event is called every time an ad becomes hidden.

-`erwpFiFRendered` — This event is called every time an ad is rendered
+`erwpFifCreated` — This event is called every time an ad is rendered

 ```js